 “Just wondering if you could clarify this;

 ‘Here’s the difference, though, between the “miracle” of the big bang creating a world like ours, and the miracle of, say, a virgin giving birth: if you have a large enough sample size, anything that is possible becomes more and more probable.
 A big bang resulting in one tiny planet of billions was possible, and given enough time, the chances of this possibility to become reality become infinitely more likely.
-And with billions of billions of planets, the chance that one could sustain life becomes more likely.’ (this was an excerpt from an Apologetics 102 post)
+And with billions of billions of planets, the chance that one could sustain life becomes more likely.’
+(This was an excerpt from another post.)

 No disrespect, but it makes precisely zero sense.
 Why is it “possible” that the Big Bang would have happened at all without a miracle?
 And given the fact that the odds of fine-tuning are vastly lower than the number of available planets, any lottery comparison seems to provide the opposite conclusion — it’s unwinnable by any coherent measurement.